PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 SYNOPSIS

-Exports one or more attachments from your locker.
+Exports one or more attachments from your locker to disk.

+Required.
 The filename of the attachment to fetch.
-Supports wildcard matching.
+Supports wildcard matching via the -like operator.

-An optional switch that, when specified, uses the path of the file in the locker, assuming that file in the locker has a full path, otherwise the file will be exported to the current directory.
+Option 3.
+An switch that, when specified, uses the path of the file in the locker, assuming that file in the locker has a full path, otherwise the file will be exported to the current directory.
 Cannot be combined with Path or LiteralPath.

 OUTPUTS